sioel0/dotfiles/README.md

 The directory structure is based on the "package" environment, the main idea is to create a directory for each stow destination needed.
-- *home*: used to generate the softlinks that need to be stored inside the home directory.
+- *home*: stores the file that will be symlynked inside the home directory.
-- *config*: is used to store all the directory need to be symlinked to inside the `.config` directory.
+- *config*: stores all the directory that will be symlinked to the `.config` directory.

 # How to use it